 We Kicked off the day with a bit of local (and national!) history.
 The tour of Perth Mint is fascinating, and an ideal way to begin our day avoiding too much burning sunshine.

-After browsing the elaborate jewellery and collectibles on offer in the shops, we booked our tour time.
+After browsing the elaborate jewellery and collectibles on offer in the shops, we booked our tour time at $19 per person.
 With a group of 20 or so other visitors we were led outside by our guide who introduced us to the building itself and history of gold rush in Australia.
 Hearing the stories of your average farmers who stumbled upon giant nuggets of gold (and seeing a replica for size!) is astounding – what an exciting time it must have been!

 Before the heat became too much for us, we were guided indoors through to the exhibition.
 We watched a short film explaining the importance and value placed on gold throughout history.
 After the video, our guide showed us to the world’s largest gold bullion – a one tonne 99.9% solid gold coin!
 The enormous Australian Kangaroo One Tonne Gold Coin stands at 80cm tall and is more than 12cm deep, so our guide helpfully pointed out that the coin is able to stand freely without security because anyone even attempting to steal it would need to have super powers in order to succeed!